What is a fractional CTO? A guide for SME owners

 How does a fractional CTO differ from a part time CTO?

-What does the first month of a fractional CTO engagement look like?
+What does the first month of an engagement look like?

-The first week is usually a technology audit: the stack, the deployed systems, the vendors, the data pipelines, the backlog, the team skills, and the commercial scorecard.
-The second week is decisions: what to stop, what to build, what to keep, what to kill.
-The third week is the first live deliverable, usually a small and measurable system that addresses a real revenue or cost lever.
+The first week is a technology audit covering the stack, the deployed systems, the vendors, the data pipelines, and the team's skills.
+The second week is decisions: what to stop, what to build, what to keep, and what to kill.
+The third week delivers the first live system, usually small and measurable, aimed at a real revenue or cost lever.
 The fourth week is the review and the shape of the next 90 days.
-Any engagement that cannot produce a live system inside the first month is almost certainly in the wrong shape.